Agentar-Scale-SQL: Advancing Text-to-SQL through Orchestrated Test-Time Scaling: Conclusion

 We introduced Agentar-Scale-SQL, a novel framework that significantly improves Text-to-SQL performance by synergistically combining internal, sequential, and parallel scaling strategies.
 Our method achieves SOTA results on the challenging BIRD benchmark, demonstrating an effective path toward human-level accuracy.
 We release codes and models to support future research in this area.

-Building on the success of enhancing intelligence through Test-Time Scaling, we are now pioneering our next great endeavor: Exercise-Time Scaling.
-We will empower a new generation of agents to learn through action and evolve from experience, on a journey to realize intelligence that transcends humanity and to explore the vast unknown.
+Building on the success of enhancing intelligence through Test-Time Scaling, we are pioneering our next endeavor: Exercise-Time Scaling.
+We will empower a new generation of agents to learn through action and evolve from experience.